Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has collected 66 hits with 19 doubles, two triples, five home runs and 22 walks.
-He has driven in 23 runs with three stolen bases.
+- Alex Verdugo has 19 doubles, two triples, five home runs, 23 walks and 24 RBI (66 total hits).
+He's also stolen three bases.

 Verdugo Recent Games